Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-Diagram 8 illustrates the synchronisation model, that
+Diagram 8 illustrates the synchronization model, that
-is based on the synchronisation model proposed in [[!MPEGCMAF]].
+is based on the synchronization model proposed in [[!MPEGCMAF]].
 Different bit-rate tracks and/or media streams are conveyed in separate CMAF tracks.
-By having the boundaries to the fragments time alligned for tracks comprising the same content stream at different bit-rates, bit-rate
+By having the boundaries to the fragments time aligned for tracks comprising the same content stream at different bit-rates, bit-rate
 switching can be achieved.
 By using a common timeline
 different streams can be synchronized at the receiver,
 while they are in a separate [=CMAF Track=], send over a separate connection, possibly from a different
 [=Ingest source=].
-For more information on the synchronisation model we refer to section 6 of [[!MPEGCMAF]].
+For more information on the synchronization model we refer to section 6 of [[!MPEGCMAF]].
 For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. the same samples need to be mapped to the